 But regardless of why you want the position, if you appear overqualified for a job, you'll need to carefully craft a cover letter so that your application will be considered.
 Employers are notorious for discarding overqualified candidates.
 That's because they're afraid that the person will be bored or unmotivated and might move on to another job in short order.
 Employers are most eager to hire people who will stay with the company for a while, since it’s expensive to hire, train, and onboard new employees.

 Explain How You Enjoyed Similar Jobs

 A key factor in getting your cover letter noticed is to highlight any similar jobs you have held even if the position was not your most recent.
 You will need to point out why those comparable jobs were satisfying and successful experiences for you.
 This will show potential employers that despite being overqualified, you don't necessarily plan to move on to a more challenging role in the near future.

 For example, take the case of someone who is applying for a sales assistant job, but has worked most recently as an account manager or salesperson.
 If they have had enjoyable jobs as an assistant in the past and excelled in that role, it will be critical to highlight those experiences.

-In the example above, the candidate might point out that she prefers organization and detail to persuasion, and then focus on her successes as a sales assistant.
+In the example above, the candidate might point out that they prefer organization and detail to persuasion, and then focus on their successes as a sales assistant.

 As much as possible in your letter, seek to assuage potential employer concerns about how long you'd be with the company.
 If you've always been at jobs for several years, for instance, you can mention your loyalty and that you are eager for a long-term relationship with your next employer.